 Yes we can eat THAT!

-Don’t you just love it when others have opinions on what Type 1 diabetics can eat?
+Don't you just love it when others have opinions on what people with Type 1 diabetes can eat?

-I can reassure you I don’t do this, but it’s tempting when I’m struggling with the lack of awareness.
-I remind myself I had no idea there were different types of diabetes.
-If there was a vote to change the name would you?
-I’d like to see it changed to Autoimmune Type 1, as then I don’t think others would lump it together with the inevitable too much sugar assumptions.
+I can reassure you I don't do that.
+But it's tempting, when you're struggling with the lack of awareness.
+I remind myself that I had no idea there were different types of diabetes either, before T1D entered our lives.
+If there was a vote to change the name, would you?
+I'd like to see it renamed Autoimmune Type 1, so that others wouldn't lump it together with the inevitable "too much sugar" assumptions.
+(For more on the Type 1 vs Type 2 confusion, our post on Diabetes Awareness Month goes deeper.)

 I designed the Foodies collection based on all the things my kids love to eat.
-Pizza, Burgers, French Fries and Ice cream are certainly their favourites.
-I really hope you like them too and have fun showing others that T1D’s can eat whatever they want.
+Pizza, burgers, French fries and ice cream are certainly their favourites.
+I hope you love them too, and have a bit of fun showing the world that people with Type 1 diabetes can eat whatever they want.

 Back to blog